Cotton swab: History

-Originally, when cotton tipped applicators were made by Mrs. Forbis, they were sold under the name of Baby Nose-Gays.
-In 1925, after The Leo Gerstenzang Co., Inc. purchased an assignment of the product patent from Mrs. Forbis, the packages of applicators were labelled Baby-Gays.
+In 1925, when The Leo Gerstenzang Co., Inc. began manufacturing cotton swabs, the packages of applicators were labelled Baby-Gays.
 In 1926, the legend was changed to read "Q-Tips Baby Gays", and in 1927 an application was made to register the mark "Q-Tips Baby Gays".
-Sometime after 1926, the words "Baby Gays" were dropped and the concern began to develop "Q-Tips" as its identifying mark, applying for registration of it on September 14, 1933.
-Packages were made up using blue paper with pictures of double tipped applicators upon them, features which have been the basis for the Q Tips packaged sign since that time.
+Sometime after 1926, the words "Baby Gays" were dropped and the concern began to develop "Q-Tips" as its identifying mark, applying for registration on September 14, 1933.
+Packages were made up using blue paper with pictures of double-tipped applicators upon them, features which have been the basis for the Q Tips packaged sign since.
 The design of the crossed applicators was made by dropping them and then photographing the resulting pattern.
-The "Q" in Q-Tips was used so that the name in its entirety would sound like "cute tips" when spoken.
-It would appear that when the mark "Q-Tips" was originated, the product to which it applied was known as a medical swab or a swab, but that thereafter the term "applicator" or "cotton-tipped applicator" gained currency.

 Description

 The traditional cotton swab has a single tip on a wooden handle, and these are still often used, especially in medical settings.
 They are usually relatively long, about 4 in.
 These often are packaged sterile, one or two to a paper or plastic sleeve.
 The advantage of the paper sleeve and the wooden handle is that the package can be autoclaved to be sterilized (plastic sleeves or handles would melt in the autoclave).

-Cotton swabs manufactured for home use are usually shorter, about 2+1/2 in long, and usually double-tipped.
-The handles were first made of wood, then made of rolled paper, which is still most common (although tubular plastic is also used).
-They are often sold in large quantities, 100 or more to a container.
+Cotton swabs manufactured for home use are usually shorter, about 2+1/2 in long, and double-tipped.
+The handles were first made of wood and then made of rolled paper, which is still the most common (although tubular plastic is also used).
+They are often sold in large quantities, 100 or more in a container.

-Plastic swab stems exist in a wide variety of colors, such as blue, pink or green.
+Plastic swab stems exist in a wide variety of colors, such as blue, pink, or green.
 However, the cotton itself is traditionally white.